- A closed path along which electrons that are powered by an energy source can flow.

 A circuit in which there is more than one path along which electrons can flow.

-The ratio of potential difference to current is a constant called resistance.
+- Ohm's law is; the ratio of potential difference to current is a constant called resistance

-The unit of electrical resistance, equivalent to one volt per ampere (V/A).
+An ohm is the unit of resistance, equivilent to one volt per Ampere.
+(V/A)

-A material through which electric charge can flow with no resistance.
+A superconductor is a material through which electric charge can flow with no resistance.